DynamiteAI/dynamite-nsm/docs/guides/01_quick_start.md

 |---------|-----|------|---------------------|
 | Monitor | 8   | 4    | 1                   |
 | Agent   | 16   | 8    | 2                  |

+> ⓘ For the sake of testing your RAM and CPU can be decreased below the above small-network recommendation,
+> however this may result in dropped packets depending on your average throughput.

+> ⓘ `dynamite zeek logs metrics --pretty` and `dynamite suricata logs metrics --pretty` can be used to watch for dropped packets.

 - A physical or virtual switch capable of [SPANing or a dedicated TAP](for_security_engineers/technical_documents/span_vs_tap).
 - [Python 3.8+](https://www.python.org/downloads/).